|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 If the NaK flow stops the cooling of the primary sodium stops.
 Hence the primary sodium natural circulation flow stops which causes the heat production process to stop.

-Note that the FNR primary sodium discharge temperature is fixed at 460 degees C and the FNR thermal power output increases with increasing FNR NaK temperature.
-A three way valve is used to convert the fixed temperature variable flow rate output from an intermediate heat exchange bundle into a variable temperature constant flow rate input for the heat transport system.
-The heat transport system prevents the primary sodium pool bottom temperature falling below 410 degrees C. This thermal power constraint limits the maximum heat flux through the FNR fuel tubes, which prevents fuel center line melting and protects the fuel tubes from excessive heat flux.
+Note that the FNR primary sodium discharge temperature is fixed at 460 degees C and the FNR thermal power output increases with increasing NaK flow.
+Variable speed induction pumps control the NaK flow rate.
+The heat transport system design prevents the primary sodium pool bottom temperature falling below 410 degrees C. This thermal power constraint limits the maximum heat flux through the FNR fuel tubes, which prevents metallic nuclear fuel center line melting and protects the fuel tubes from excessive heat flux.

 A practical FNR must be maintainable.
 Eventually the nuclear fuel will be consumed and it will be necessary to reconfigure and/or recycle the nuclear fuel.
 If air leaks into the reactor space over time the oxygen and water vapor in the air will react with the liquid sodium forming a sludge that must be filtered out of the liquid sodium.

-Note that there are many heat transport circuits, so various combinations of them can be shut down for service without impacting the performance of the remainder.
+Note that there are 48 heat transport circuits, so various combinations of them can be shut down for service without impacting the performance of the remainder.

 Most of the system maintenance is non-nuclear in nature and is related to the heat transport system, steam turbines, condensers, cooling towers, electricity generators, cooling water pumps and other non-nuclear electrical and mechanical equipment.

 Normally the FNR can operate for months with minimal maintenance attention.
-The reactor power can be remotely adjusted by changing the mixed NaK temperature setpoints of the three way diverting valves.
+The reactor power can be remotely adjusted by changing the induction pump set NaK flow rate.
 If anything in a heat transport circuit fails the simple solution is to turn that heat transport circuit off and drain its fluids to its dump tanks until such time as competent maintenance personnel can attend to the problem.
-There is sufficient equipment redundancy to permit the FNR NPP to continue operation with some heat transport circuits and some turbogenerators out of service.
+There is sufficient equipment redundancy to permit the FNR NPP to continue operation at reduced power with some of its heat transport circuits and some of its turbogenerators out of service.

 The primary liquid sodium pool operates at atmospheric pressure with argon cover gas.
 Unlike water cooled reactors there is nothing to blow up.
-It will passively remain at its setpoint temperature.
-The main concern is fire prevention by keeping both air and water out of the reactor pool space.
+This reactor will passively default to its setpoint temperature.
+The main concern is fire prevention by continuous exclusion of both air and water from the reactor primary sodium pool space.

 |Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|